 A distraction method can be adapted.
 Solicit a fun toy to distract your puppy from eating on a blanket.

 Exercise can also help your dog and lessen sucking behavior.
-It would help if you took your dog with you when you leave.
-Because separation anxiety can cause it to lick blankets.
+It would help to take your dog with you when you leave because separation anxiety can cause it to lick blankets.

 In recent years, several places have become pet-friendly.
+Leave your dog in a pet nursing home instead of leaving them home alone.
 A lot of alone time can exacerbate sucking.
-Leave your dog in a pet nursing home instead of leaving them home-alone.

 Solution 4: Identify the Triggers